-1 Potential Environmental and Social Impacts and Mitigation Measures
+C. Potential Environmental and Social Impacts and Mitigation Measures

 The project implementation site is located in the urban area of Guangzhou City, and does not belong to an ecologically sensitive area.
-The project's computing center, operation and management center, and smart industry incubation platform all rent existing buildings and do not involve new construction.
-The main environmental and social impacts during the construction period of the project are concentrated on the interior decoration construction of the computing center and operation and management center, and the excavation of foundation of smart light poles, and communication pipelines for laying optical cables.
+The project's data center, management and operations center all rent existing buildings and do not involve new construction.
+The main environmental and social impacts during the construction period of the project are concentrated on the interior decoration construction of the data center and operation and management center, and the excavation of foundation of smart light poles, and communication pipelines for laying optical cables.
 The environmental and social impacts during the construction period mainly include: (1) short-term noise and dust pollution generated by construction machinery and transportation; (2) wastewater and solid waste generated at the construction site; (3) health and safety risks for workers and inconvenience to the surrounding public caused by construction; (4) risk of insufficient public consultation and information disclosure; The environmental and social impacts during the construction period of the project are temporary and will be resolved through mitigation measures formulated in the environmental and social management plan.
 The environmental and social impacts during the construction period of the project are temporary and limited to the project area.

-The main environmental and social impacts during the operation period of the project are: (1) energy consumption and carbon emissions from data processing at the computing center, waste heat from equipment and water resource consumption caused by cooling; (2) wastewater and household waste generated from office and living at the computing center, operation and management center, and smart industry incubation platform; (3) solid waste and electronic waste generated from scrapped and replaced equipment; (4) noise from large cooling equipment and other mechanical equipment at the computing center; (5) risk of insufficient public consultation and information disclosure; (6) network security and information leakage risk.
+The main environmental and social impacts during the operation period of the project are: (1) energy consumption and carbon emissions from data processing at the data center, waste heat from equipment and water resource consumption caused by cooling; (2) wastewater and household waste generated from office and living at the data center, and management and operations center; (3) solid waste and electronic waste generated from scrapped and replaced equipment; (4) noise from large cooling equipment and other mechanical equipment at the data center; (5) risk of insufficient public consultation and information disclosure; (6) network security and information leakage risk.